 Tracking the Grand Bargain from a field perspective

-We developed three survey instruments to track perceptions in six countries: Iraq, Afghanistan, Lebanon, Uganda, Somalia, and Haiti.
-Surveys were conducted with affected people, field staff, and local partner organisations working with international aid agencies.
+We developed three survey instruments to track perceptions of affected people, field staff, and local partner organisations working with international aid agencies, in six countries: Iraq, Afghanistan, Lebanon, Uganda, Somalia, and Haiti.